faberjs/faber-cli/README.md

 ### Encoded JSON (recommended)

 There are a few ways to pass the JSON data to your `faberconfig` file.
-The recommended is using a **base64 encoded** JSON.
+The most reliable way is using a **base64 encoded** JSON.

-Encoding guarantees its consistency and allows you to use the same value for both the CLI input or as command argument.
+Encoding guarantees its content consistency and works seamlessly with Faber.

-It might be good to **minify** the JSON before encoding it, to generate a smaller string.

 > You can use online tools like [jsonformatter.org](https://jsonformatter.org/json-minify) to minify the JSON, and [base64encode.net](https://www.base64encode.net/) to encode it.